clairedavid/intro_to_ml/_sources/studies/studies_list.md

 ## Clustering++
 There are so many clustering algorithms.
 Pick your favourite and explain their pros & cons.
 With a code.

+## Manual CNN vs PyTorch CNN 🧠
+Build a Convolutional Neural Network by hand.
+Build the same with PyTorch.
+Work out the exact number of trainable parameters in your manual CNN.
+Compare with the one on PyTorch.
+They should match.
+Bonus: initialize the same both networks and check the computations are identical.
+Good luck.